peppequint/wikiminds/README.md

 After posting an issue the user will be redirected to the issue's detail page.

+### Deleting an issue

+If a user is logged in and viewing their own issue, they can decide to remove that issue.

 ### Adding a comment to an issue